Start My Answer

 • Asking you to pay illegal interest, fees, or expenses: Sometimes, a debt collector may not be allowed to ask you to pay anything extra that is not in your original credit agreement.
 This includes extra interest, fees, or expenses.
 That said, many contracts allow the collector to sue for collection expenses.

 • Calling repeatedly: Under the FDCPA, harassment is a violation.
-This means constant or repeated calls are not allowed.
+This means constant or repeated calls may not be allowed.

 • Using obscene, profane, or abusive language: Similar to harassment, any form of threatening language is not allowed.